Mam talent!

 Mam talent!
 (I have talent!) is the Polish version of the Got Talent series.
 The aim of the program is to choose the most talented person from people showing their talents.
-The winner of the show in the first series got €100,000, in the second and third series – 300,000 złotys.
+The winner of the show in the first series got €100,000, from the second to the sixteenth series – 300,000 złotys.
+In the seventeenth series the prize increased to 1,000,000 złotys.
 Prizes for people from the second and third place are chosen by producers of the shows.
-The show is hosted by Agnieszka Woźniak-Starak and Jan Pirowski, and the judges are Agnieszka Chylińska, Marcin Prokop and Julia Wieniawa.
+The show is hosted by Paulina Krupińska-Karpiel and Jan Pirowski, and the judges are Agnieszka Chylińska, Marcin Prokop, Natasza Urbańska and Agustin Egurrola.